DanielRudn/Bounds/README.md

 ## Unfinished ##

 ### What is Bounds? ###
 A 2D endless runner where you move side to side to dodge obstacles in many different environments.
-Collect coins to buy skins in the shop.

 ### How do I get set up? ###